heptacoin/explorer/README.md

 *  [Neoscoin](http://explorer.infernopool.com/)
 *  [C2Chain](http://c2chain.info/)

-*note: If you would like your instance mentioned here contact me*
+*Note: If you would like your instance mentioned here contact me*

 ### Requires